jneidel/setup-webpack/readme.md

 [![](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/jneidel/setup-webpack/blob/master/licence)
 [![](https://img.shields.io/npm/dw/setup-webpack.svg)](https://www.npmjs.com/package/setup-webpack)

-Reduce boilerplate creating your webpack config and keep your package.json slim.
+Reduce boilerplate when creating your webpack config and keep your package.json slim.

 Includes abstractions for transforming scss and pug, transpiling and polyfilling your javascript, minfication and reloading the browser on changes.
 All usage patterns are described with clear examples.